 What are additional online strategies?

 While there are popular best practices that will apply to most organizations, many of the answers to these questions will depend on your nonprofit and your specific community.
 Use these questions as a jumping-off point to create an online engagement experience that meets your supporters’ expectations.
 Let’s get started.

 1. How should your donation page look?

-- Match your form to your nonprofit’s branding.
-If your form is customized to match the branding of the rest of your website, your donors will feel confident that their contribution is going to your cause and not to a questionable third-party website.
+- Matching your form to your nonprofit’s branding.
+If your form is customized to match the rest of your website’s branding, your donors will feel confident that their contribution is going to your cause and not to a questionable third-party website.

-- Describe your impact.
-Make it clear who and what the donations are benefiting, and how your nonprofit will continue to make an impact with those contributions.
+- Describing your impact.
+Make it clear who and what donations will benefit and how your nonprofit will make an impact with those contributions.